rencire/neovim-nix/README.md

 # Neovim Nix

 This is a wrapper nix expression around the neovim package.
-It adds an enhancement to the override API to colocate any plugin-specific vimrc with their corresponding plugins.
+It adds a few enhancements to the override API:

+- Support colocating plugin-specific vimrc with their corresponding plugins.
+(See `example.nix`)
+- Support specifying settings for [coc plugins][https://github.com/neoclide/coc.nvim] (See `example_coc.nix`)

 ## Background/Rationale

+### `vimrc` attribute for `vimPlugins`

 The [neovim package](https://github.com/NixOS/nixpkgs/blob/20.03-beta/pkgs/applications/editors/neovim/wrapper.nix) is using the API provided by [vim-utils](https://github.com/NixOS/nixpkgs/blob/20.03-beta/pkgs/misc/vim-plugins/vim-utils.nix) to specify vim plugins and custom `vimrc`.